What To Do When Your Husband Wants To Separate

 • Is it so he can move in with his girlfriend?
 (Bad)

-• Or is it because he needs some space to figure what he wants?
+• Or is it because he needs some space to figure out what he really wants?
 (Good)

 My husband and I have been through a lot of tough times in our relationship that lead to me being unhappy and blaming him for some of the issues we had.
 Because of these negative things we started fighting more frequently.
 About a week ago, my husband and I got into a rather big fight that ended up with him saying he loves me but isn't in love with me.
 This kind of devastated me.
 I was in shock and I couldn't stop asking why.
 Then my husband said he wants to live separate from each other for a while without leaving the relationship.
 He said he wants to see where things go and see if he could fall in love with me again.
 He used to be head over heals for me and now that is gone.
 I don't understand why but I guess neither does he.” -Val